-- · achieving sufficiently safe self-driving system performance as determined by us, government & regulatory agencies, our partners, customers, and the general public; - · finalizing self-driving system design, specification, and vehicle integration; - successfully completing system testing, validation, and safety approvals; - · obtaining additional approvals, licenses or certifications from regulatory agencies, if required, and maintaining current approvals, licenses or certifications; - receiving performance by third parties that supports our R&D and commercial activities; - preserving core intellectual property rights, while obtaining intellectual property rights, technology or materials from third parties that may be critical to our R&D activities; and - · continuing to fund and maintain our current technology development activities.
+- · achieving sufficiently safe self-driving system performance as determined by us, government and regulatory agencies, our partners, customers, and the general public; - · finalizing self-driving system design, specification, and vehicle integration; - successfully completing system testing, validation, and safety approvals; - · obtaining additional approvals, licenses or certifications from regulatory agencies, if required, and maintaining current approvals, licenses or certifications; - receiving performance by third parties that supports our R&D and commercial activities; - preserving core intellectual property rights, while obtaining intellectual property rights, technology or materials from third parties that may be critical to our R&D activities; and - · continuing to fund and maintain our current technology development activities.

-We are an early stage company with a history of losses, and we expect to incur significant expenses and continuing losses for the foreseeable future.
+We have incurred net losses since our inception, and we expect to incur significant expenses and continuing losses for the foreseeable future.

 We have incurred net losses on an annual basis since our inception.
-During thetwelve months ended December 31, 2023 and 2022, we incurred net losses of \$796 million and \$1,723 million, respectively.
-We believe that we will continue to incur operating and net losses each quarter until at least the time we begin commercial operation of our self-driving technology, which may take longer than we currently expect or may never occur.
+During thetwelve months ended December 31, 2024 and 2023, we incurred net losses of \$748 million and \$796 million, respectively.
+We believe that we will continue to incur operating and net losses each quarter until at least the time we begin to scale the driverless commercial operation of our self-driving technology, which may take longer than we currently expect or may never occur.
 Even if we successfully develop and sell our self-driving solutions, there can be no assurance that they will be commercially successful.
 We expect the rate at which we will incur losses to be substantially higher in future periods as we continue to scale our development and commercialize products.
 Because we will incur the costs and expenses from these efforts before we receive incremental revenues with respect thereto, our losses in future periods will be significant.
 In addition, we may find that these efforts are more expensive than we currently anticipate or that these efforts may not result in revenues, which would further increase our losses.